-- 5.0 Analysis of agencies involvement - 5.1 Jasmin was known to several services in relation to her misuse of alcohol.
-As identified by Jasmin's sister, she started drinking a lot of alcohol as a teenager but become addicted to it following the breakdown of her marriage.
-Jasmin tried to come off of alcohol on several occasions sometimes with the help of practitioners but sometimes on her own.
+5.0 Analysis of agencies involvement

+- Jasmin was known to several services in relation to her misuse of alcohol.
+As identified by Jasmin's sister, she started drinking a lot of alcohol as a teenager but appeared to become addicted to it following the breakdown of her marriage.
+Jasmin appears to have tried to come off alcohol on several occasions sometimes with the help of practitioners but sometimes on her own.
 Family members stated that Jasmin was a different person when she was sober and actually hated herself when she was drunk.
 Simon was identified as a binge drinker and that he would drink to excess on occasion but then would go weeks without drinking.
-Both Jasmin and Simon had attended Inclusion to gain support to stop drinking however, Simon had been discharged through non engagement, stating that he was unable to attend due to supporting a friend and also work commitments.
-There are no significant GP records surrounding Simon but his mother stated that he had suffered from mental health problems some years previously.
-The involvement of mental health services was out of the date scope of the review and therefore although looked into were not deemed as relevant to the review. - 5.2 There are no recorded incidents of domestic abuse by any agencies involved with Jasmin and Simon however, Jasmin's sister identified throughout the review that she believed that Simon was controlling towards Jasmin and it is her belief that he started her drinking alcohol again on a couple of occasions so that she would be more compliant towards him.
-Jasmin had a long history of alcohol dependency and being compliant towards her partners and their wishes.
+Both Jasmin and Simon had attended Inclusion to gain support to stop drinking however, Simon had been discharged through non engagement, stating that he was unable to attend due to supporting a friend and work commitments.
+There are no significant GP records surrounding Simon, but it appears that he did suffer from mental health problems some years previously.
+The involvement of mental health services was out of the scope of the review and therefore although investigated, were not deemed as relevant to the review. - 5.2 There are no recorded incidents of domestic abuse by any agencies involved with Jasmin and Simon however, Jasmin's sister identified throughout the review that she believed that Simon was controlling towards Jasmin and it is her belief that he started her drinking alcohol again on a couple of occasions so that she would be more compliant towards him.
+Jasmin had a long history of alcohol abuse and being compliant towards her partners and their wishes.
 Although there are no recorded incidents of domestic abuse within their relationship there is an identified pattern of behaviour from Simon towards Jasmin which was of a controlling nature.
-There are reports from agencies that Jasmin had identified that she had been unable to attend appointments due to the fact that Simon had refused to take her and that she felt dependent upon him. - 5.3 General Practitioner (GP). - 5.4 The Clinical Commissioning Group (CCG) is a clinically led membership organisation and a fully authorised statutory public body which has a constitution and is run by a governing body.
-CCGs are overseen by NHS England (including Regional Offices and Local Area Teams) who control primary care commissioning, including holding the NHS Contracts for GP practices.
-CCGs are responsible for commissioning the vast majority of NHS services within the areas they serve and every GP practice within the United Kingdom is required to be a member of a CCG. - 5.5 Jasmin was known to the same GP practice for several years, and they built up a very strong relationship.
-Her GP practice identified that Jasmin had a long term alcohol dependency issue going back over several years with brief periods of managed abstinence.
-It was also identified that prior to the timeline for the terms of reference that Jasmin had received community detox for alcohol addiction.
-Prior to the period being considered, Jasmin had been 'dry' since May 2013 but after an upset in January 2014 had begun drinking again and was referred to a Drug and Alcohol abuse service and had a community detox.
-Jasmin had a successful period without alcohol until January 2015, when Jasmin elected to discontinue the medication prescribed, to support abstinence from alcohol, as she was visiting a friend in Canada that she apparently used to drink with.
-The GP offered her support should it be required.
+There are reports from agencies that Jasmin had identified that she had been unable to attend appointments due to the fact that Simon had refused to take her and that she felt dependent upon him.

+5.3 General Practitioner (GP).